hypertidy/silicate/README.md

 # Overview

-The goal of silicate is to bridge formal data structure definitions with flexible analytical and visualization techniques.
+The goal of silicate is to bridge planar geospatial data types with flexible mesh data structures and visualization.

-We aim to
+We aim to provide

-  - provide a universal *common-form* of hierarchical data
+  - a *common-form* for representing hierarchical data structures
-  - provide a framework for a *universal converter* between complex data types
+  - a *universal converter* between complex data types
-  - enable working with topological primitives for analysis and interaction.
+  - topological primitives for analysis and exploration.

 The core of silicate is the general model `SC`, composed of three tables `vertex`, `edge` and `object` and all entities are explicitly labelled.